Minimal Data Set Switzerland (MiND)

 The annual reporting, based on this data collection, will be approved by the SGNOR board and published anonymously.
 Each participating emergency department can request the data it submitted for its own further processing .
 Further data analyses will be released according to requests to the SGNOR board and in consensus with the MiND-H core group.
 The findings obtained from the survey are incorporated into the comprehensive “Swiss Emergency Data Registry” project from the KSD (Coordinated Medical Service).

-What is the focus of the current data collection?
+What was the focus of the data collection carried out in 2021?

 Who are the members of the working group MiND-H?